Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

-I am sure it will help organize your own trip and save you a lot of time and headaches.
+I am sure it will help organize your trip and save you a lot of time and headaches.

 After that, it will be easier for you to decide what to see and make your own Galapagos travel itinerary following my guidance.